crahal/GWASDiversityMonitor/data/todownload/readme.md

-a host for the files to be downloaded
+Thanks for downloading the data used to create the GWASDiversityMonitor!